TorjeAmundsen/AutoLUT/README.md

 - In OBS, open **Settings -> Advanced -> Video** and set **Color Space** to **Rec.
 709** and **Color Range** to **Limited**, since this is what modern streaming sites expect.
 In your capture source's **Properties**, set its **Color Space** to **Rec.
 601** if that option exists, since this is the color space the Wii and N64 output.
 Mismatched color space settings distort the capture before AutoLUT ever sees it.
 - All 9 gray colors (including black and white) are required; at least 20 of the 39 colors total must be identified.
 More colors = better correction.
 - Any capture resolution works.
-- Each color should be captured exactly once - duplicates are rejected.
 - If AutoLUT warns about washed-out or crushed colors, your capture device and OBS disagree on color range (full vs limited).
 Fix it in the capture source's **Properties** - set **Color Range** to 'Partial' for washed-out captures or 'Full' for crushed ones - then re-capture.
 Calibrating on a crushed capture loses shadow/highlight detail permanently, so always fix this first.
+It's possible for your capture to simply be crushed without it being a color range issue, but people mismatch their color range settings fairly often.
 - A capture marked **excluded as outlier** (orange) was identified but disagreed with what all your other captures say about your capture chain, so it did not influence the LUT.
 One or two are harmless; re-capture them for maximum quality.
 Many outliers means something changed mid-capture (settings, input, lighting) - re-capture the whole set.

 ## How the color fill savestates work

-If you're curious about how the calibration savestates produce a known screen-fill color, see [FILLSCREEN.md](FILLSCREEN.md).
+If you're curious about how the gz calibration savestates produce a known screen-fill color, see [FILLSCREEN.md](FILLSCREEN.md).

 ## Building from Source